everwatchsolutions/json-data-generator/README.md

 Workflow Steps are meat of your generated json events.
 They specify what your json will look like and how they will be generated.
 Depending on the `stepRunMode` you have chosen, the Generator will execute your steps in different orders.
 The possibilities are as follows:

 * sequential - Steps will be run in the order they are specified in the array.
 * random - Steps will be shuffled and run in a random order.
-Steps will be reshuffled each time the workflow is repeated
+Steps will be reshuffled each time the workflow is repeated.
 * random-pick-one - A random step will be chosen from your config and will be run.
 No other steps will be run until the workflow repeats.
 When the workflow repeats, a different random step will be picked.

 **Step**